sftsrv/dejavu/README.md

 # Déjà vu

+> [!NOTE]
+> Welcome!
+If you're using this consider now a bug hunter.
+Let me know if you find any issues so that we can make this better for everyone!

 Developers don't read documentation.
 Just bring it to them instead.

 `dejavu` surfaces documentation that may be relevant to your developers alongside the output of your normal CLI commands